MarioMartReq/zsh-stuff/README.md

 Mario's custom ZSH theme.
 It is a fork from Jonathan theme, but contains some modifications:

-- It displays info about the kubernetes context and namespace (thanks to [kube-ps1](https://github.com/jonmosco/kube-ps1)).
+- It displays info about the **kubernetes context and namespace** (thanks to [kube-ps1](https://github.com/jonmosco/kube-ps1)).
+- It also shows which conda env is currently active.
 - Complete date with time zone.
-- An emoji that can be changed 😌.
+- Some emojis to separate the different info sections 😌.

 To copy it into the `zsh`themes folder, run: